afterxleep/danielbernal.co/_posts/2020-07-30-redux-like-architecture-with-swiftui-basics.md

 image: "/assets/redux1.png"
 ---

 Since the beta release of iOS 14 and now that SwiftUI is a little more mature, I have been exploring different architectures that better fit its patterns.
-After working with React for a while, I got curious about using something similar to Redux on iOS.<!--more-->
+After working with React for a while, I got curious about using something similar to Redux on iOS.

 The basic idea is to describe the whole App State using a single or set of structs, to have a single source of truth for the entire application.
 This means, having all the information required by our User Interface readily available and up to date.